younameit0x/flowlync-platform/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## FlowLync Platform
+# FlowLync Platform

-FlowLync is the trust protocol for performance marketing—where affiliates get paid instantly, casinos and launchpads access real, high-quality traffic, and everyone benefits from transparent, crypto-powered relationships.
+A modern platform for seamless workflow integration and collaboration.

+🚀 **Status**: Live with full-stack backend integration!

 ### Features
 - ✅ Integrated landing page with manifesto